DaneEvans/SpeleoMesh/trials/Bungonia_0925.md

 Laying the radios is faster, and less work than laying Michie wire, but there need to be improvements to the user experience in doing so.

-### Desired for next time
+### Improvements for next time
+HW
 - Need robust cases
+- Need string and hanging options to increase placement opportunities
+- Hard ON/OFF Switch
+- Reflectors & lights to help finding them all when clearing the cave.
 - Need more radios, 11 - 15 would be sufficient for the next exercise
-- Need custom firmware - max hops > 10
+- Need custom firmware, increase max hops to 20 or so, use sw to set to ~10
-- Need custom software (remove traceroute cooldown)
+- Need custom software, remove traceroute cooldown
-- Need string etc to increase options for placements.
-- Hard ON/OFF Switch
-- reflectors & lights to help finding them all to come out.